New Experimental Limit on the Electric Dipole Moment of the Electron in a Paramagnetic Insulator

-This low-noise, high-resolution DAQ system enables us to study the correlations between the measured leakage current and applied high voltage, and uncover a systematic effect originating from the voltage drift of the HV polarity switch system.
-After each polarity switch, the HV settling time could be quite long.
+This low-noise, high-resolution DAQ system enables us to study the correlations between the measured leakage current and applied high voltage.
+We usd this system to uncover a systematic effect originating from the voltage drift of the HV polarity switch.
+After each polarity reversal, the HV settling time could be quite long.
 With a small voltage drift on top of the nominal 5~kV charging voltage, the unquenched charging and discharging of the electrodes leads to non-zero electric currents $C dV/dt$ flowing in and out of the electrodes.
 This current is detected by the leakage current monitor.
-It also generates a magnetic field in phase with the polarity of the high voltage and leads to a signal (on the SQUID channel) that mimics the EDM-induced magnetization, given that the normal of the pick-up coil is not perfectly aligned with the field lines.
+It also generates a magnetic field in phase with the polarity of the high voltage, given that the normal of the pick-up coil is not perfectly aligned with the field lines.
+This leads to a signal (on the SQUID channel) that mimics the EDM-induced magnetization.
 To eliminate this source of background, we improved our HV polarity switch system to have distortion $<$10~ppm/sec of voltage drift.
 In order to handle the polarity switching between $\pm$5 kV, we use vacuum-tube triodes (6BK4C) connected in series to the positive and negative DC HV supplies (Stanford Research PS350).
 The gate voltage for each vacuum tube is controlled through a opto-isolator, driven by an arbitrary waveform generator; the input square waveform can be amplified by the HV polarity switch system by a factor of 1000.
 A reduction of the voltage drift by a factor of 600 over the previous supply was achieved by improving the feedback circuit and reducing the transient ramp at field reversals.
-Currently, the voltage drift on the HV output is limited by the drift of the low-voltage drive from the arbitrary function generator which has only 14-bit resolution.
-Our next-generation HV system uses a precision 22-bit DAC drive (integrated to the DAQ system) and should improve the $dV/dt$ by another factor of 30, with increased HV output from 10~kV$_{pp}$ to 40~kV$_{pp}$.
+Currently, the voltage drift on the HV output is limited by the drift of the low-voltage drive from the arbitrary function generator, which has only 14-bit resolution.
+Our next-generation HV system uses a precision 22-bit DAC drive (integrated into the DAQ system) and should improve the $dV/dt$ by another factor of 30, with increased HV output from 10~kV$_{pp}$ to 40~kV$_{pp}$.